Staff profile

 Teaching responsibilities

 I am a doctoral supervisor for PhD and EdD students and an external examiner for both these programmes.
-I also works on Initial Teacher Education programmes, mainly linked to the School Direct as a lecturer and university link tutor with trainees and their mentors in science.
+I also work on Initial Teacher Education programmes, mainly linked to the School Direct as a lecturer and university link tutor with trainees and their mentors in science.

 Professional interests